ZivixLLC/jamstik-sysex/README.md

 Coupled with [Web MIDI API](https://webaudio.github.io/web-midi-api/), you can create software which changes the exclusive parameters in the Jamstik, like tuning or D-pad functionality.

+## Standard MIDI Messages (AKA not SysEx)

+The Jamstik is a class-compliant MIDI controller.
+So, the majority of your initial steps of developing a Jamstik application involves reading standard note ons/note offs etc. For information on some of the specific Jamstik MIDI messages, refer to [this PDF](https://github.com/ZivixLLC/jamstik-sysex/blob/master/jamstik-standard-midi-implementation.pdf).
+A noteworthy feature of the Jamstik is reading fret messages.

+### What if I don't use web technologies?

+You can still use the Standard MIDI Messages as listed above.
+Core MIDI, for example, is how the iOS Jamstik apps talk to the Jamstik.
+There is currently no public API for non-Javascript Jamstik SysEx messages.

 ## Installation

 Place ```dist/jamstik.js``` in your project directory or download through ```npm```